 The human being has an extraordinary attachment to what is called the “comfort zone” .
 Not necessarily because it is comfortable, but because it is known, it’s familiar.

-So what would be a possible way to navigate a storm with serenity, enthusiasm and confidence?
+So what would be a possible way to navigate transitions with serenity, enthusiasm and confidence?

 How can we gain resilience?

-If we take care of three important dimensions, we surely experience an improvement in our resilience.
+Taking care of three important dimensions will help us experience a noticeable improvement in our resilience.

 👉The physical dimension